From My Kitchen to Remote BCBA Supervision: How This Started

 How a kitchen class turned into a model for remote BCBA supervision

-The online shift opened the door for what exists today: a remote model where trainees from across the country collect fieldwork hours with us and meet with real families one-on-one through telehealth.
-Remote BCBA Supervision
+The move to online services opened the door for what we do today: a remote model where trainees from across the country earn fieldwork hours with us while working one-on-one with real families through telehealth.
+Trainees don’t just “get hours.”
+Their supervision fees directly fund access for families who often would not qualify for, or be able to wait for, clinic-based care through insurance.